ixchelgzlzr/ixchelgzlzr.github.io/research.md

 #### Insights from the fossil record on early land plants evolution
 ![Baja](/images/phylogeny.png){: width="400"}{: style="float: left; margin-right: 2em;"}
 I am interested in the unique insight that the fossil record provide about the evolution of life.
 I am interested in understanding the impact that including the fossil record in our phylogenetic inferences.
 I am currently working on two simulations studies.
 (1) I want to know whether or not and to what extent including fossil terminals allows us to infer accurate phylogenetic relationships among extant taxa.
 And (2) I am working on sampling schemes of extant taxa that optimize our inferential power of deep divergences.
-I aim to use these methodological insigths to study the evolution of bryophyte relationships.
+I aim to use these methodological insights to study the evolution of bryophyte relationships.

 ***